Juvenile Court Process

 Juvenile crimes or juvenile criminal charges can be prosecuted in juvenile court or in adult court, and often depends on the facts, type of crime, or severity of the crime involved.
 Not only can a juvenile crime have immediate, devastating consequences on the minor and his or her family, but the process of trying these cases be stressful and emotional.
 These are complex legal processes that can involve the probation department.
 That is why it is imperative that you contact a criminal defense attorney with experience handling juvenile crimes right away.

-At The Law Offices of Paul S. Geller, our Pasadena juvenile defense attorney is a former Los Angeles prosecutor with a comprehensive understanding of our local court system.
+At The Law Offices of Paul S. Geller, our Southern California juvenile defense attorney is a former Los Angeles prosecutor with a comprehensive understanding of our local court system.
 Mr. Geller partners closely with clients and their loved ones as they confront their criminal charges and ensures that their case is navigated toward the best possible outcome throughout every stage of the process.

 You do not have to proceed with your child’s case without dedicated counsel in your corner.
 Call (626) 714-3112 today.

 A juvenile crime is categorized as such when the alleged crime occurred prior to the suspect turning 18 years old.
 Juvenile crimes can be either felonies or misdemeanors, just the same as in adult court.
 Juvenile strikes, within the meaning of California’s Three Strikes laws, are generally determined as crimes committed if the juvenile was 16 years or older at the time of the offense, with some exceptions if the juvenile was younger.

 Once a juvenile is detained (arrested), the parents are then called and advised of the situation.
 It is critical that during this process, the parties try to refrain from making incriminating statements to police.
 The days when police would simply investigate a situation and let the parties go home, chalking it up to “kids will be kids”, are generally gone.